Minmax-Regret $k$-Sink Location on a Dynamic Tree Network with Uniform Capacities: Minmax Monotone Functions on Trees

 to be the minimum time required to evacuate all items.
 The $(\calP,X)$ pair achieving this value is an {\em optimal evacuation protocol}.
 When $k$ is fixed and understood we will write $ \Thetaopt$ instead of $\Thetakopt$. \end{definition}

-Intuitively, $(\calP,X)$ denotes that $T$ is partitioned into subtrees, each containing one sink to which all flow in the subtree evacuates. $\Theta(\calP,X: s) $ is the time required to evacuate all of the items with $(\calP,X)$ under scenario $s.$ $\Thetaopt(s)$ is the minimum time required to evacuate the entire tree if it is $k$-partitioned.
+Intuitively, $(\calP,X)$ denotes that $T$ is partitioned into subtrees, each containing one sink to which all flow in the subtree evacuates. $\Theta(\calP,X: s) $ is the time required to evacuate all of the items with $(\calP,X)$ under scenario $s.$ $\Thetakopt(s)$ is the minimum time required to evacuate the entire tree if it is $k$-partitioned (and all edges have uniform capacity).
+This was solved in $O(n \log n)$ time for $k=1.$